How to Make Your Windows VPS More Secure

 Disable default administrator account and create a new user with administrator permissions

 Your Windows VPS hosting provider installs the OS and creates a default administrator account.
 This is quite usual and typical.
 The drawback is that your account can easily be attacked.
 The attack is usually done by bots trying to login with brute-force.
 Well, this is easy and simple to prevent: you just have to disable default administrator account and then, create a new user with full administrative privileges.
-You should choose complex usernames to secure VPS.
+You should choose complex usernames to secure windows VPS.
 Hence, you should create a new administrator account with random letters.

 Use Strong Passwords